 If a number of data points seem fishy compared to ‘normal’, the algorithm steps up the authentication process.
 Perhaps the user is asked to take a selfie to allow the facial recognition software to verify their identity.
 Maybe they are asked to provide their thumbprint.
 And two-factor authentication could always be used at this point to add an extra layer of security.

 In this world, the user experience is frictionless and fluid.
 Security and confidence in customer authentication is high and continuous.
 Incidence of fraud and theft are reduced.
-And resources are used more efficiently (just think of how many work hours could be saved just by eliminating password resets).
+And resources are used more efficiently (think of how many work hours could be saved just by eliminating password resets).

 Not to be left behind, many traditional banks are now starting to invest.
 In fact, two thirds of the respondents to our survey of banking leaders reported that their organization is already investing into physical biometrics technologies such as voice, fingerprint and facial recognition.
 More interesting still, a third say they are already investing into more sophisticated behavioral biometrics as well.